GSA-TTS/identity-site/content/_landing/new_user_interface._en.md

   - /en/new-user-interface/
 ---

-## Designed to make every step better

-We are refreshing the Login.gov user experience to make it easier to use.

 <div class="grid-row grid-gap flex-align-center margin-y-4">
   <div class="tablet:grid-col-6">
     <img alt="The refreshed Login.gov sign-in screen with a cleaner layout, larger text, and clearer visual hierarchy." src="{{ site.baseurl }}/assets/img/refreshed-sign-in-ui.png" class="width-full">